Dental assistant: Potential future roles

-Aging population
+Ageing population

 Looking to the future of dentistry and oral health, the roles for dental assistants are ever-changing and expanding.
 With the increase in an ageing population, it will become more and more commonplace for dental assistants to be employed to support dental operators with providing oral health promotion and treatment within residential care facilities.

 Increasing demand to match new dental graduates

 The number of newly graduated dentists and dental auxiliaries is increasing and with that the need for dental assistants.
 According to the Bureau of Labor Statistics of America the rate of employed dental assistants will likely increase by 18% in the ten years between 2014 and 2024.
 With an increase in dental assistants comes the possibility of extension in the dental assistant roles and scope.
 As seen in some states of the United States of America, dental assistants are able to perform some simple fillings with the supervision of a practising dentist.
 By allowing dental assistants to extend their scope alongside the appropriate training, the workload of the other members of the dental team is lessened and increases efficiency of the dental clinic management.
 This may have the potential to reach other countries in the future as the need for dental and oral health treatments increase.